Akomal/Analyzing-data-from-YouTube-API/README.md

-# Educational YouTube Content Analysis
+# YouTube API to Postgres Pipeline
 Khan academy is a most used online education platform.
 In this project, I am trying to find out answers to few questions.
 This analysis can help people who are trying to build education related content on youtube.

 What we are trying to analyze is:</br>